-This enabled Jason and I to spend the majority of our wedding day together.
+Having a first look enabled Jason and I to spend the majority of our wedding day together.
 There was no need to worry about him being out of sight while the bridesmaids and I took photos, or rushing off right after the ceremony to take bride and groom photos.
 Not to mention, we needed some day-time photos because our ceremony was at night.
 We have both said multiple times, if we could do it again, we would do it the exact same!
+Plus, the outdoor night-time ceremony was just plain magical… just wait till you see the pics of that!
 We have SO many photos, but I included a few of our favorites for you guys to see!

 [Whew-wee!
 Isn't he a looker, ladies!
 I am one lucky gal ]

 After we had our moment, our amazing bridal party came to join us.
 I may be biased, but the navy tuxedos, with the “portabella” vests and bow ties, and camel shoes look great paired with my beautiful bridesmaids.